aumartinez/mvc-php/README.md

 ### The functions.php file

 Errr, this one will be placed in the core folder and will be left empty for now.
+The name is self-explanatory, this file should contain any required global function.

 ```php